flackochento/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Fe0W7Wv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this scenario, the entire mobile banking system is down.
+The ticket will be assigned to the system admins to handle in a reasonable timeframe agreed by the customer and the service provider.
 </p>
 <br />